 Mayweather Promotions’ prospect Sanjarbek Rakhmanov was born on September 5th, 1989 in Tashkent—the capital city of Uzbekistan.
-Rakhmanov left his home country four years ago to pursue a professional career in boxing.
+Rakhmanov left his home country five years ago to pursue a professional career in boxing.
 His father, a boxing fanatic, persuaded him to take up boxing at the age of 10.
 Rakhmanov began his training with Ziyotolin Toygonbaer at the -50 Boxing School in Andijon, Uzbekistan.
-His first years of training were the hardest for him, as gyms in Uzbekistan enforce various methods when it comes to molding the perfect fighter.
+His first years of training were the hardest, as gyms in Uzbekistan enforce various methods when it comes to molding the perfect fighter.
 He had to face-off against heavier and more experienced boxers as part of his training regime.
 After his first sparring session, he wanted to hang up his gloves for good.
 His father insisted that he not give up so easy and reminded him that nothing worth having comes easy.
 Rakhmanov jumped back into the ring with his newfound motivation and hunger for success and hasn’t looked back.